rariflowcodera/events-crm/docs/foundation-plan/34-event-staff-role-permissions.md

 - Click on guest rows to view individual profiles
 - Access the guest detail page directly via URL
 - See sensitive guest information beyond what's visible in the table
+- Access the row actions menu (ellipsis/3-dots button) for sending RSVP links or other guest operations

 This ensures Event Staff focus only on attendance operations without accessing private guest data.